chevah/geck/content/documentation.rst

   Don't leave others in the team guessing what is the purpose of uncommon or non-obvious code.

+**Python Examples:**

-* Document code as part of docstrings and not as comments.
+Document code as part of docstrings and not as comments.

 .. sourcecode:: python